 So, before you sit down at your holiday table this season, breathe.
 Breathe in, breathe out.
 Remember to love yourself first.
 Then eat, drink, share and love.

-Kate K. Smith MA, RYT, is a licensed psychotherapist in private practice, working with adolescents and adults, individually and in groups.
+Kate K. SMith MA, LLP is a psychotherapist at the Birmingham Maple Clinic.
+You can reach her at 248-282-2336, and www.birminghammaple.com, working with adolescents and adults, individually and in groups.
 She holds a Master’s Degree in clinical and humanistic psychology from the Michigan School of Professional Psychology, and is certified in Clinical Hypnotherapy by the American Society of Clinical Hypnosis.
 In her practice she specializes in the treatment of anxiety and depression, trauma and trauma related issues, chemical dependency, along with a sub-specialty in the treatment of eating disorders.

 Kate has studied, and practices meditation, and incorporates a blend of hypnosis, guided imagery and mindfulness meditation, in her work with her clients.
 She completed her RYT certification with Katherine Austin in 2008 to further her devotion and dedication to her yoga practice, and integrate yoga and yogic philosophy in her work with clients.
 She has worked with Katherine Austin at Karma Yoga, to develop and facilitate a unique workshop for women: Women, Food and Yoga that focus’s on the effect yoga has on creating a healthy relationship with your body and food.